s22s/pre-lt-raster-frames/src/main/tut/getting-started.md

   version="x.y.z"
 }

+@@dependency[sbt,Maven,Gradle] {
+  group="io.astraea"
+  artifact="raster-frames-datasource_2.11"
+  version="x.y.z"
+}

-It assumes that SparkSQL 2.1.1 is available in the runtime classpath.
+It assumes that SparkSQL 2.2.x is available in the runtime classpath.
 Here's how to add it explicitly:

 @@dependency[sbt,Maven,Gradle] {
   group="org.apache.spark"
   artifact="spark-sql"
-  version="2.1.1"
+  version="2.2.0"
 }

+@@@ note
+Most of the following examples are shown using the Spark DataFrames API.
+However, many could also be rewritten to use the Spark SQL API instead.
+We hope to add more examples in that form in the future.
+@@@